Greens Bush to Arthurs Seat Biolink

 A large focus of the project has been community engagement and several field days and workshops have been run with the intention of empowering landowners to best manage their land to support wildlife.
 We have also adopted a novel approach to monitoring the biolink through the use of drones to video planting areas before and after works.
 In addition, GB2AS has partnered with Birdlife Australia who has been conducting regular bird surveys.

-2017-2020 grant funding is now acquitted.
 The project has sparked much interest with neighbouring landholders and the future focus is to secure further funding to expand the biolink.
 As the project continues to grow, we will achieve even greater connectivity in the landscape to provide viable linkages for Indigenous flora and fauna, promote overall catchment health and responsible land stewardship now and for future generations.